 Transliteration: Allahumma-j‘al li min ladunka farajan wa makhraja.

-Translation: O Allah, grant me from Yourself relief and a way out.
+Translation: O Allah, grant me relief and a way out from You.

-This supplication may be recited when going through a difficult situation, when feeling trapped or when waiting for Allah to open a door of ease.
+This supplication can be recited when going through a difficult situation, when feeling blocked or when waiting for Allah to open a door of ease.

-When should you recite the prayer of the oppressed?
+When should the supplication of the oppressed be recited?

-The prayer of the oppressed can be recited at any time, but it is especially suitable in certain situations:
+The supplication of the oppressed can be recited at any time, but it is especially suitable in certain situations:

-• when they are humiliated, despised or deprived of their rights;
+- when they are humiliated, belittled or deprived of their rights;

 How to call upon Allah when you are oppressed

-When facing oppression, it is recommended to turn to Allah with calmness, dignity and trust.
-Supplication should be accompanied by patience and, whenever possible, by lawful actions to protect one’s rights.
+When a person is a victim of oppression, it is recommended to turn to Allah with calmness, dignity and trust.
+Supplication should be accompanied by patience and, when possible, by practical steps to seek one’s rights through lawful means.

 To call upon Allah sincerely, it is recommended to: